Currently Offering Virtual Sessions

 1. Try beginning your morning with gratitude to prime yourself for the best day possible.
 It will boost your resilience and help you face whatever challenges come your way.

 1. Keep a gratitude journal or list.
-Write down a few things you are grateful for each day or each week.
-By keeping track of specific things to be grateful for during the day you wind up strengthening your lens for gratitude.
+Write down a few things you are grateful for each day or make it weekly.
+By keeping track of specific things to feel grateful for you wind up strengthening your lens for gratitude.

 1. Notice and value the simple pleasures in life.
 There are so many like the aroma of coffee brewing or how nice a warm mug of hot chocolate feels in your hands.
-A sun setting or flowers opening.
-Appreciate laughter or a small act of kindness.
+A sun setting or flowers opening the sound of rain.
+Appreciate laughter, a good joke or a small act of kindness.
 They all qualify.
 The more specific and varied the better.

 Develop a low threshold for experiencing gratefulness.
-Be open to it.
-When it overflows within you it affects others too.
+It affects others too.
 Feelings of gratitude basically start a ripple effect of good.
 The impulse to share your good feelings with others has been linked to happier moods, greater optimism and even better physical health.
 Gratitude even improves our heart health.
 Research shows it can slow our heart rate, lower blood pressure and reduce feelings of anxiety and depression.

-People feeling grateful are more likely to help others who request assistance.
+People who feel grateful are more likely to help others who require assistance.
 It triggers acts of kindness and selflessness.
 Studies show that those who had received help themselves devoted more time to helping others.
 When we receive a gift, gratitude motivates us to pay it forward.

 Expressing gratitude doesn’t take a lot of time but it’s one of the most beautiful gifts you can give yourself.
 It brings your attention into the present and is life-affirming.
-So count your blessings each day and thank you for reading this post!
+So count your blessings each day, even the small ones.